 Archiepiscopal palace in Olomouc, Baroque palace in Olomouc, Czech Republic

-In 1805, Russian Tsar Alexander and Austrian Emperor Francis II held strategic consultations in the palace halls before the Battle of Austerlitz.
-These meetings remain among the most significant political moments that took place at this location.
+In 1805, Russian Tsar Alexander I and Austrian Emperor Francis II met in the palace halls for talks just before the Battle of Austerlitz.
+This makes it one of the few buildings in Central Europe where two reigning emperors were present at the same time.

 The community of curious travelers